 Spring 2017 Castle Rock Lake Fishing

 Wisconsin is home to Castle Rock Lake, one of the many beautiful lakes found in the Midwest.
+It is located just 15 minutes Northeast of Mauston.
 Castle Rock Lake, technically a flowage, was created in 1951 and claims some of the best fishing found in Wisconsin.
 In 2016, Travel Wisconsin named Castle Rock Lake one of the best places to fish in the state of Wisconsin.

 This award winning lake spreads well over 16,000 acres of beautiful Wisconsin landscape and is home to Northern Pike, Sturgeon, and other common fish found in the Midwest.
 As we gear up for opening day of fishing season, Castle Rock Lake should be where avid fishermen and women head starting the first weekend in May.